LostBee/My-Calculator-App/README.md

 A simple calculator app built with Python.
 # Simple Full-Stack Calculator

-This project is a simple calculator built to demonstrate core programming concepts.
+This project is a simple calculator built to practice core programming concepts.
 It includes a backend logic module and two different frontends: a desktop GUI and a web interface.

 This was built as part of a guided learning session.